 Why you should eat at Pier 21 at Terminal 21 – Bangkok’s best food court

 Location of Pier 21 – The massive Pier 21 food court is located on one of the mall’s food floors.
-You’ll find it right at the end of the fifth floor and you’ll know you’re there by the huge number of Thai office workers standing in line to buy coupons so they can get food, as well as the incredibly delicious food smells and the large choice of food stalls.
+You’ll find it right at the end of the fifth floor (the one with the San Francisco bridge) and you will know you’re there by the huge number of Thai office workers standing in line to buy coupons so they can get food, as well as the incredibly delicious food smells and the large choice of food stalls.

 Don’t be fooled though, even though it looks pretty and there’s an amazing view from the benches by the window, it is still a food court and it is cheap.